Michael Cohen says he paid tech firm to rig online polls 'at the direction of' Trump

 When Cohen asked for the $50,000 reimbursement, he cited technology services but did not tell Trump Organization executives what services specifically were performed, the Journal reported, citing people familiar with the matter.

+“Once he became a candidate, this should have been reported as an in-kind contribution to the campaign, because it is required to report all testing expenditures and contributions on its initial FEC reports upon qualifying as a candidate," Potter said.

+Brendan Fischer, director of the Campaign Legal Center's federal reform program, also said the payments needed to be reported as soon as Trump declared his candidacy in June 2015.
+However, building a case against Cohen for these potential campaign finance violations would have been much more difficult than the case made over hush payments Cohen facilitated to women who alleged affairs with Trump, Paul S. Ryan, vice president for policy and litigation at the watchdog group Common Cause, tweeted.

-Cohen was sentenced in December to three years in prison for what a Manhattan federal court judge called a “veritable smorgasbord" of criminal conduct, including making secret payments to women who claim they had affairs with Trump, lying to Congress about the president’s business dealings with Russia, and failing to report millions of dollars in income.
+Cohen was sentenced in December to three years in prison for what a Manhattan federal court judge called a “veritable smorgasbord" of criminal conduct, including making those secret payments, lying to Congress about the president’s business dealings with Russia, and failing to report millions of dollars in income.

-Shortly after being sentenced, Cohen told ABC's "Good Morning America" that the president directed him to make hush money payments to women who claimed they had affairs with Trump.
-He also said he knew what he was doing was wrong and refuted Trump's claim that he "never directed Michael Cohen to break the law."
+Shortly after being sentenced, Cohen told ABC's "Good Morning America" he knew what he was doing was wrong and refuted Trump's claim that he "never directed Michael Cohen to break the law."

 Cohen is slated to testify publicly before Congress early next month before he goes to prison.
 Cohen said he agreed to appear before the House Oversight Committee on Feb.
 7 "in furtherance of my commitment to cooperate and provide the American people with answers."